Lens Heritage/Carl Zeiss

 Vignetting

-Present wide open at f2.8 but almost gone when stopped down to f4.
+Present wide open but largely cleared by stopping down to f4.

 Community Insights